Become a Member

 Each year, generous donors contribute to the daily operations of the MCHS.
 These donations support exhibit development, public programming, artifact care, historic preservation, and other needs for the MCHS.

-Mahaska County Historical Society is a 501(c)(3) nonprofit organization and donations to MCHS are tax deductible to the extend of the IRS tax code.
+Mahaska County Historical Society is a 501(c)(3) nonprofit organization and donations to MCHS are tax deductible to the extent of the IRS tax code.